A Sketch+Text Composed Image Retrieval Dataset for Thangka: The CIRThan Dataset

 \textbf{Hierarchical Text Simplification.} To model variability in user expertise and query specificity, we construct three levels of textual descriptions via controlled simplification.
 This step does not introduce new semantic content; instead, it systematically reduces descriptive detail while preserving the core semantic structure of the original description.
 We use Qwen-3 as an assisting LLM under strict constraints: the primary semantics must be retained, while simplification is limited to secondary attributes, decorative details, and redundant expressions.
 Specifically, \textbf{Level~3} is the original detailed description, \textbf{Level~2} removes background and decorative details while preserving essential relations, and \textbf{Level~1} provides a concise description focusing on the primary subject and its most distinctive attributes.

 \textbf{Verification and Refinement.} In the final stage, all sketches and textual descriptions undergo expert verification to ensure semantic correctness, terminological consistency, and cross-modal alignment.
 Domain experts in Thangka art and culture review the annotations against the standardized vocabulary and validate the correspondence among sketches, texts, and images.
+All LLM-generated descriptions are manually verified and refined by domain experts to ensure semantic correctness and consistency.
 This process improves annotation quality and helps ensure that CIRThan provides a robust benchmark for sketch+text composed image retrieval in knowledge-specific domains.